-a. four faculty members, appointed by the Academic Policies, Standards, and Assessment Committee to three-year terms - one from each of the four academic divisions.
+four faculty members, appointed by the Academic Policies, Standards, and Assessment Committee to three-year terms - one from each of the four academic divisions.

-- b. the Provost for Academic Affairs and - c. the Associate Provost and Academic Dean.
+- b. the Provost or a delegate appointed by the Provost. and - c. the Associate Provost and Academic Dean.

-- d. two students, one from each college, appointed by their respective student governments, and - e. the Assessment Coordinator.
+- d. two students, one from each college, appointed by their respective student governments, and - e. the Director of Academic Assessment.